rubiojr/tentacle/README.md

     tentacle search ruby

 Searches for package names matching ruby.
 Regexp may be used.
+Package name search is case insensitive

 **Regexp search**